kushalthaman/kushalthaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am an undergraduate student at Stanford University majoring in Mathematics and Computer Science.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Before starting my studies to Stanford, I lived in India where I participated in the physics and astronomy olympiads and was awarded the [Atlas Fellowship](http://atlasfellowship.org/).
+I was previously a [ML Safety Scholar](https://safe.ai/updates).

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.